jmontejo/for-students/_triggerAPI/02_apiintro.md

 ### What does it do

 All the triggers ever used by ATLAS and their prescale are stored in a database.
-TriggerAPI reads out that database, categorizes all triggers, and provides the users with information so that they know if a given trigger was prescaled, what triggers are available for a given selection, or if there are better triggers than what they are using.
+TriggerAPI reads out that database, categorises all triggers, and provides the users with information so that they know if a given trigger was prescaled, what triggers are available for a given selection, or if there are better triggers than what they are using.

-Triggers are categorized according to the objects that they use to select the event, such as electrons, muons, photons, jets, or missing transverse energy.
+Triggers are categorised according to the objects that they use to select the event, such as electrons, muons, photons, jets, or missing transverse energy.
 The categories are represented by integer flags, and they can be combined.
-Triggers are also categorized according to the period when they were running.
+Triggers are also categorised according to the period when they were running.
 During a year, several periods of data-taking are defined during which the triggers are mostly stable.

 With this information, the user can retrieve the list of triggers with a selection in a certain period.
 For example, the list of all single-photon triggers in 2018.
 From all the possible single-photon triggers, some will be prescaled and are not very useful for physics, so analysers are mostly interested in _unprescaled_ triggers.
 Out of all the unprescaled triggers analysers, want the trigger that has the lowest energy threshold to select events.
 This is the lowest-unprescaled, and is the best trigger that one can use for analysis.
 Let's write a small python script to understand the 2018 single photon triggers.